pavliuc75/driving-test-questions/README.md

 ### Simple app that can be used to simulate and prepare for theoretical part of the Moldovan driving exam.

-- The app is made using React Native and Typescript.
-There is also a version without Typescript.
+- The app is made using React Native and TypeScript.
+There is also a version [without TypeScript]([https://www.example.com](https://github.com/pavliuc75/driving-test-questions--no-ts-)).
+It was build and deployed using Expo.
 - The application is available on App Store.
 It works best on iPhone.
-- Supports Romanian and Russian languages.
+- It supports Romanian and Russian languages.

 -images